 When will I be able to resume treatment with CIRS?
 At this time, our offices have resumed all normal operations and are open for clinic and procedural visits, laboratory testing and therapies.
 All IVF procedures have also resumed.

 Is it safe to receive in-person fertility care at this time?
-Yes.
 The health and safety of our patients, families and staff is our top priority.
-As we prepare to welcome more patients back to our hospital and outpatient facilities, we are taking a comprehensive approach to prevent the spread of infectious diseases.
+We are taking a comprehensive approach to prevent the spread of infectious diseases.
 We know that COVID-19 will be with us for the foreseeable future, so we’ve implemented a Safe Care Commitment to provide the safest possible environment.

 Are providers still available with Virtual Visits?
 Yes.
 All of our providers are available for both in-person and virtual care at this time.